simon-weber/Autoplaylists-for-Google-Music/README.md

 Here's a video of what it looks like right now: [dropbox video link](https://www.dropbox.com/s/jff4yd7zepvfrdg/google%20music%20autoplaylists.mov?dl=0).

-It's very early in development and only available from source.
+It's very early in development and not yet available in the Chrome Web Store.
 If you're interested in using it once it's more polished, sign up for the mailing list at https://groups.google.com/forum/#!forum/autoplaylists-for-google-music.
-I'll announce when it's available in the Chrome Web Store.
+I'll announce when it's available in the Web Store.

 ## Usage